Updated for 2024

 9000 W. Pacific Coast highway, Malibu, CA 90265

 Point Mugu State Park is a pretty spot to visit year-round.
 Located within the Santa Monica Mountains, Point Mugu State Park features five miles of ocean shoreline and incredible views.
-You won’t run out of things to do at this picturesque site including wildflower-blooming, hiking, and swimming.
+You won’t run out of things to do here, and with over 70 miles of hiking trails, you’re sure to spot some pretty wildflowers.

 Paramount Ranch